 In our latest blog post, joint owner of Woodborough House Dental Practice Dr Nick Fahey talks about his first big career highlight – working as a dentist in Wiaroa, New Zealand!

 My career highlights are numerous.
-I suppose my first big highlight was when I had finished my training in Otago, New Zealand, I moved to Wiaroa in NZ.
+I suppose my first big highlight was when I had finished my training in Otago, New Zealand; I moved to Wairoa in NZ.

 Wairoa is a bit like the wild west of old.
-Gang shoot ups in the streets, massive bar brawls, characters both good and bad and I was to be the new town dentist.
-I was lucky enough to live on Whakamahi Beach and would regularly catch my dinner out of the sea or hunt it from the from the surrounding hills.
+Gang shoot-ups in the streets, massive bar brawls, characters both good and bad and I was to be the new town dentist.
+I was lucky enough to live on Whakamahi Beach and would regularly catch my dinner out of the sea or hunt it from the surrounding hills.

-Due to the poor socio economical nature of Wiaroa, there was always massive amounts of surgery to be done!
+Due to the poor socio-economic nature of Wiaroa, there were always massive amounts of surgery to be done!
 This is where I developed my flair for taking out teeth and doing oral surgery.
-In fact when I took my next job which was in London, the principle dentist asked me if I had any experience taking out teeth.
+In fact, when I took my next job, which was in London, the principal dentist asked me if I had any experience taking out teeth.
 He was a bit staggered when I suggested to him that I would have taken out several hundred teeth in my last job, questioning me on whether I was a bad dentist or not.
 I just merely showed him a picture of your average Wairoa local.

 Anyway, more on London in my next blog…